go-ruleguard/go-ruleguard.github.io/by-example/constexpr-evaluation.md

 // compile time: literals, named constants and some other kinds of constexprs.

 func replaceAll(m fluent.Matcher) {
+	// Do you remember our older strings.Replace -> strings.ReplaceAll rules?
-	// Previously we matched $n argument as -1.
+	// We matched $n argument as -1 literal.
+	//
-	// This is not exhaustive as any $n that is less than 0 will
+	// This is not exhaustive as any $n that is less than 0 will work identically.
-	// work identically.
-So what we really want to do is to
-	// tell whether it's less than 0.
+	// So what we really want to do is to tell whether it's less than 0.

 	m.Match(`strings.Replace($s, $old, $replacement, $n)`).
 		Where(m["n"].Value.Int() < 0).